Tips for Success

 Be Open to New Experiences

-Your college experience is about much more than just what you learn in the classroom.
-And, of course, that may be the very thing that is so frustrating about the COVID-19 disruptions.
-Perhaps you were planning on studying abroad, going to concerts and lectures, or just hanging out with new people.
-It is difficult to be asked to social distance or take classes remotely when that wasn’t part of your plan.
-There are some things we don’t control, and being able to adapt and make the best of any situation is an incredibly valuable skill.
+There are some things we don't control and being able to adapt and make the best of any situation is an incredibly valuable skill.
 In almost any difficult situation there is opportunity.
 The challenge for all of us is to find that opportunity in a challenging circumstance.

-If you need assistance learning how to navigate remote, online, or face-to-face classes, sign up for free Coaching.
+If you need assistance learning how to navigate your class experience, sign up for free Coaching.

 Prepare Your Workspace